Get Answers to all your Questions

 Answers (1)

-The component of magnetic field along the inclined plane will be =B\sin \theta and other will be perpendicular i.e. =B\cos \theta.
+The component of a magnetic field along the inclined plane will be =B\sin \theta and other will be perpendicular i.e. =B\cos \theta.
 The conductor is moving perpendicular to =B\cos \theta.
 It is the vertical component of the magnetic field.
 The movement will cause motional emf across the two ends of the rod.

 given by =v(B \cos \theta )d

-This makes flow of induced current
+This makes the flow of induced current

 i=\frac{v(B \cos \theta )d}{R}

-F_{m}=iBd (horizontally in backward direction).
+F_{m}=iBd (horizontally in a backward direction).

 F_{\parallel }=F_{m} \cos \theta =iBd \cos \theta =\left ( \frac{v(B \cos \theta )d}{R} \right )Bd \cos \theta